tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 course: "Documenting REST APIs"
 sidebar: docapis
 weight: 8.3
 section: restapispecifications
 path1: /restapispecifications.html
 ---

-When you created the Swagger file, you used a syntax called YML.
-YML stands for "YAML Ain't Markup Language."
+When you created the [OpenAPI specification](pubapis_openapi_tutorial_overview.html), you usually use a syntax called YAML.
+The file extension can be either ".yaml" or ".yml."
+(You can also use [JSON](docapis_analyze_json.html), but the prevailing trend with the OpenAPI document format is YAML.)
+YAML stands for "YAML Ain't Markup Language."
 This means that the YAML syntax doesn't have markup tags such as `<` or `>`.
+Instead, it uses colons to denote an object's properties and hyphens to denote an array.

 {% if site.format == "web" %}
 * TOC